Competitive sport for older people is often known as masters sport or veterans’ sport.

 - Bob Charles, a leading golfer who played in the British Open up to the age of 60

-- Bernie Portenski, a middle- and long-distance runner who has held a number of world age-group records into her 60s.
+- Bernie Portenski, a middle- and long-distance runner who was setting world age-group records in her 60s.

 New Zealand’s first sporting competition for older players was the Waipawa Tennis Club's veterans’ tournament, which began in 1955.
 The Canterbury Veteran Runners Association was set up in 1962, and the first national masters running championship was a cross-country event in 1970.
 Road, marathon and track championships soon followed.